aeoniceclipse/cs-projects/Java/README.md

 # Java
- Progression Record

-This is meant to record my learning progress in Java.

-This folder [and further if applicable] can act, in a way, as a portfolio of my Java programming, depending on learned topics.
-As I am self-directed, some files may be incomplete or disorganized as I move through concepts; there may be skipped or added content [from what may be expected] based on my knowledge and experimentation levels.
+Java has wandered in and out of my studies.
+If I remember correctly it was one of the first I studied.

-Starting content was created by following the material from Computer Science courses from Princeton on Coursera and learnjavaonline.org.
+This content was started following the material from Princeton's Computer Science courses Coursera, and learnjavaonline.org.